collierlaboratory/Data-Mining-for-Reporting-the-Results-of-Monte-Carlo-Simulations/README.md

 # Data-Mining-for-Reporting-the-Results-of-Monte-Carlo-Simulations
-Code from "Data Mining for Reporting the Results of Monte Carlo Simulations" in the Structural Equation Modeling Journal.
+Code from "Data Mining for Reporting the Results of Monte Carlo Simulations"

 #read in tree data